 currently not supported for Caltech internal ToO interrupts.

 The scheduled observer shall

 PI [copies to J. Zmuidzinas (jonas [at] caltech.edu) and A. Boden

 (bode [at] astro.caltech.edu)] immediately upon completion of the

 observing run, reporting on the time devoted to ToO

-the ToO PI will send an e-mail to Boden
+the ToO PI shall document in e-mail to A. Boden

 reporting on the time used for each interrupt, with an account of

-semester with a complete account of the status
+Finally, the ToO PI shall also include a complete account of the status